mustafa-jalal/trending-github-languages/README.md

 ### **HTTP webservice**

-To get all trending programming languages with number and list of repos use this language
+To get all trending programming languages with number and list of repos which use this language call this endpoint

 ```http request
    GET v1/trending-languages